• facebook

 Drive: \exchsrvr\bin>isinteg -pub -fix -test alltests

-After executing the previous commands, you will receive a report that provides a summary of the total number of warnings, errors, and fixes detected.
-Continue with the 8th step repeatedly until no warnings, errors, or fixes remain in the report.
+On executing the preceding commands, you receive a report, which displays total number of warnings, errors, and fixes.
+Repeat the 8th step until there is no warning, error, or fixes.

 Drive: \exchsrvr\bin>isinteg patch